 The bigger platform shift has been to mobile – with ubiquitous mid- to high-bandwidth data coverage (important) and the social shift to a reliance on smartphones and an expectation of integrated information.
 Customers are expecting / demanding a different kind of communication from their suppliers – how we inform and educate them (data rich and transparent – and subject to the crowd), transact with them (seamless, cashless, and secure) and support them (prescient, effortless, and timely).

-Most folks fully understand that customer-facing systems belong in your digital strategy – but what role should they play?
+Most folks fully understand that customer-facing systems belong in your Great Digital Business – but what role should they play?
 And how will they interact with and leverage the data and process of the other components?

 - Products and Services: Another rich source of data to get a clearer picture of your customers.
 Where exactly are they using your product?
 How often?
 And are your products and services delivering the value promised?
 These touch points between you and your customers can be tracked, studied, and analyzed for those all-important customer insights, to help understand the value you bring, the problem you solve – and the future innovations you can bring to those same customers.